krokedil/klarna-payments-for-woocommerce/readme.txt

 * A SSL Certificate is required.

 == Changelog ==
+= 2021.03.23    - version 2.4.3 =
+* Fix           - Fixed an issue causing us to send a create session before totals had been calculated.
+This did not break anything, but caused a request to Klarna to fail in the background.

 = 2021.03.19    - version 2.4.2 =
 * Fix           - Fixed an incorrectly named variable causing an error on some pages.